 - Technological Performance Appraisal- This appraisal is totally based on the technical knowledge of the employee.
 The technical expertise and capabilities of the employee are throughput and identified by the manager.

-- Employee Self-Assessment- The employee compare their own performance with the standard performance expected from them.
-The manager has discussions with employee about their performance achievement or failure.
+- Employee Self-Assessment- The employee compares their own performance with the standard performance expected from them.
+The manager has discussions with employees about their performance achievements or failure.

-- Manager Performance Appraisal- This system is design for the appraisal of the manager.
+- Manager Performance Appraisal- This system is designed for the appraisal of the manager.
 Here the feedback from the team members and client is collected to evaluate the performance of the manager.

-- Project Evaluation Review- This is considered the best way to identify the performance of employee at work.
-After completion of each project the performance of the employee is evaluated and based on the review another project is assigned to the employee.
+- Project Evaluation Review- This is considered the best way to identify the performance of an employee at work.
+After completion of each project, the performance of the employee is evaluated, and based on the review another project is assigned to the employee.

 - Sales Performance Appraisal- A specific monthly or yearly sale target is assigned to the employee at the beginning of the year.
-At the end of the financial year the sales person is judged on the set target and the sale result of the employee.
-In this system it is important to set a realistic sales target for the employee.
+At the end of the financial year, the salesperson is judged on the set target and the sales result of the employee.
+In this system, it is important to set a realistic sales target for the employee.

 The objectives of the performance management system are as follows:

 - It enables the employee to achieve the work performance of set standards